Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1943:

-TM 1 was the first direct convoy from Port of Spain.
-The tanker convoys started to go straight from Trinidad, without first going to Halifax at this time, thereby saving valuable time when bringing much needed supplies to the Allies in North Africa.
+This was the first direct convoy from Port of Spain.
+The tanker convoys started to go straight from Trinidad at this time (without first going to Halifax), thereby saving valuable time when bringing much needed supplies to the Allies in North Africa.

-"Nortraships flåte" gives U-575 (Heydemann) as the attacker of Minister Wedel and Norvik.
-Rohwer says "U-522 reported three hits, which were also observed by U-575.
+* "Nortraships flåte" gives U-575 (Heydemann) as the attacker of Minister Wedel and Norvik.
+J. Rohwer says "U-522 reported three hits, which were also observed by U-575.
 It is probable that two hit the Minister Wedel, which started to burn fiercely, and the other the Norvik.
 HMS Havelock unsuccessfully tried to sink both ships by gunfire.
 The two vessels were sunk the next day by torpedoes from U-522" (the date Jan.
-9 is listed for both events).
+9 is given for both ships).

 Crew List - No casualties: